zminic/minesweeper-react/README.md

 # minesweeper-react

-A Minesweeper game created with react and typescript
+A Minesweeper game created with React and Typescript.